A Comprehensive Survey of Continual Learning: Theory, Method and Application: Introduction

-Numerous efforts have been devoted to addressing the above challenges, which can be conceptually separated into five groups (Fig.~\ref{fig:CL_Framework}, c): adding regularization terms with reference to the old model (regularization-based approach); approximating and recovering the old data distributions (replay-based approach); explicitly manipulating the optimization programs (optimization-based approach); learning robust and well-generalized representations (representation-based approach); and constructing task-adaptive parameters with a properly-designed architecture (architecture-based approach).
-This taxonomy extends the commonly-used ones with recent advances, and provides refined sub-directions for each category.
-We summarize how these methods achieve the proposed general objectives, with an extensive analysis of their theoretical basis and typical implementations.
+A number of continual learning methods have been proposed in recent years for various aspects of machine learning, which can be conceptually separated into five groups (see Fig.~\ref{fig:CL_Framework}, c): adding regularization terms with reference to the old model (regularization-based approach); approximating and recovering the old data distributions (replay-based approach); explicitly manipulating the optimization programs (optimization-based approach); learning robust and well-distributed representations (representation-based approach); and constructing task-adaptive parameters with a properly-designed architecture (architecture-based approach).
+This taxonomy extends the commonly-used ones with current advances, and provides refined sub-directions for each category.
+We summarize how these methods achieve the objective of continual learning, with an extensive analysis of their theoretical foundations and specific implementations.
 In particular, these methods are \emph{closely connected}, e.g., regularization and replay ultimately act to rectify the gradient directions in optimization, and \emph{highly synergistic}, e.g., the efficacy of replay can be facilitated by distilling knowledge from the old model.

+Realistic applications present particular challenges for continual learning, categorized into \emph{scenario complexity} and \emph{task specificity} (see Fig.~\ref{fig:CL_Framework}, d).
+As for the former, for example, the task identity is probably missing in training and testing, and the training samples might be introduced in tiny batches or even one pass.
+Due to the expense and scarcity of data labeling, continual learning needs to be effective for few-shot, semi-supervised and even unsupervised scenarios.
+As for the latter, although current advances mainly focus on visual classification, other vision domains such as object detection and semantic segmentation, as well as other related fields, such as conditional generation, reinforcement learning (RL), natural language processing (NLP) and ethic considerations, are receiving increasing attention with their own characteristics.
+We summarize their particular challenges and analyze how continual learning methods are adapted to them.